fabriziocasati/Clue/README.md

 # Clue

-Implementation of the board game Clue.
+Solver for the board game Clue.